oracle-quickstart/oci-couchbase/README.md

 ![](./images/05%20-%20server%20login.png)

-Now enter in the username and password you specified in [variables.tf](./simple/variables.tf).
+Now enter in the username (default `couchbase`) and password you specified in [variables.tf](./simple/variables.tf), or the value you entered when prompted if not defined in the file.
 You should now have a view of your cluster and the services running.

 ![](./images/06%20-%20server.png)